HMJiangGatech/BoostingExp/README.md

 ```

 **Install spams**
-The old picasso implements the greedy selection rule and can be installed by
+The accelerated proximal gradient method requires `spams-R` which can be installed by
 ```R
 install.packages("spams-R/spams", repos = NULL, type="source")
 ```